chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/pagination-selection.md

 # Pagination & Field Selection

-Learn how to control pagination and select which fields to return in search results.
+Control how many results to return and which fields to include in your search results.

 ## Pagination with Limit

+Use `limit()` to control how many results to return and `offset` to skip results for pagination.

 {% Tabs %}